 To see young people passionately following Jesus Christ; living purpose-filled lives; affecting and infecting all whom they meet with the life changing power of God.

-To see Fair Havens Ministries sharing its God-given resources with other like-minded ministries for more effective and efficient Kingdom impact.
+To see Fair Havens sharing its God-given resources with other like-minded ministries for more effective and efficient Kingdom impact.

 To faithfully and with integrity administer our God-given resources in pursuit of our vision and be led by a motivated and supported staff and volunteer community.